kstenerud/safe-encoding/safe85-specification.md

 * **File**:   Reserved in POSIX file systems

-The following characters are considered less disruptive when included in the alphabet:
+The following characters are also potentially problematic, but are either situational, can be worked around in the encoding scheme, or are less severe of a problem than the other nine:

 | Char | Technology | Issue                                      |
 | ---- | ---------- | ------------------------------------------ |